thexhr/advent-of-code/README.md

 Code is public domain, so use as you wish.

+*NOTE* You might find dragons in the code!
+This is ugly, insecure and usafe C code.
+I just hacked the advent for code for fun, not to write clean and secure code!

 If you're on a BSD you can compile the code with

 ```